oracle-quickstart/oci-cloudnative/src/docs/content/observability/_index.md

 Observability on Oracle Cloud Infrastructure has a much broader scope, Read the [announcement](https://blogs.oracle.com/cloud-infrastructure/announcing-the-general-availability-of-oracle-cloud-infrastructure-logging) for more information.

-However, we will be limiting ourselves to the following services (Open source and Oracle Cloud Infrastructure based) for Mushop application.
+However, we will be limiting ourselves to the following services (Open source and Oracle Cloud Infrastructure based) for MuShop application.